LucyDillon/AMRProPredict/README.md

 Singularity definition files are in the repo for users to build (note: if you are using a Mac, you will need a VM for Singularity).

+Download this repo and unzip it, now get the last few files:
 Due to large file sizes of the Sourmash DBs, please download the files from the following link on the Open Science Framework: https://osf.io/qv3fs/overview?view_only=181294b8e47e4fd780e3b292158c8b43 \
 Put these sourmash files into the same folder as the model files "data".